happysheep0719/Sean-s-Cheat-Sheet/system-design/intro.md

       - When writing, data is confirmed written after being written cache and memory
       - large writing latency
       - consistent cache and memory
-      - good for write and re-load frequently
+      - good for writing and re-loading frequently
     - Write around
     - Write back